 2. Eliminate chinch bugs completely

 Get rid of all chinch bugs before repairing the affected lawn.
-Treat for them during their active growing season, which is from late spring to late summer, when it’s warm and sunny.
+Treat them during their active growing season:

-Another option is to use less toxic options to control chinch bugs, including:
+Another way is to use less toxic options to control chinch bugs, including:

 - Diatomaceous earth (DE)